2010 New England Patriots season: Week 14: at Chicago Bears

 The Bears punted on their opening possession of the second half.
 It was almost a disaster, Brad Maynard fumbled the punt, but was able to recover and punt it away.
 The Patriots drove all the way to the Bears 11, but their red zone defense continued to hold, and they settled for a 29-yard field goal, increasing their lead to 36–0 against one of the best defenses in the NFL.
 The dangerous Devin Hester returned the ensuing kickoff 61 yards to the Patriots 35.
-Aided by a 30-yard pass from Culter to Matt Forte, it took 6 plays for the Bears to finally score on a 1-yard touchdown run by Chester Taylor, making the score 36–7.
+Aided by a 30-yard pass from Cutler to Matt Forte, it took 6 plays for the Bears to finally score on a 1-yard touchdown run by Chester Taylor, making the score 36–7.
 The Patriots drove to the Bears 28 on their next drive, but rather than attempt a field goal, decided to go for it, but Aaron Hernandez was tackled short of the first down.
-The Bears drove to the Patriots 26, but Culter was intercepted by Guyton who returned it 13 yards to the Bears 26.
+The Bears drove to the Patriots 26, but Cutler was intercepted by Guyton who returned it 13 yards to the Bears 26.
 After a Patriots punt, Cutler was intercepted for the 2nd consecutive time in the end zone by Meriweather.
 The Patriots ran out the final six-and-a-half minutes to end the game.

 Brady extended his streak of pass attempts without an interception to 268 passes, while marking his sixth straight game with at least two touchdowns without an interception, tying Don Meredith's record set in 1965–1966.
 The Patriots also became the first team in NFL history to have five consecutive games with zero turnovers and at least 30 points in every game.

 With the win, the Patriots not only improved to 11–2, but also became the first team in the league to clinch a playoff berth.